resurrexit/resurrexit.github.io/_posts/2016-07-26-debugging-failed-undercloud-re-installs.markdown

 ------------

 I am in the process of writing a Heat template that creates and provisions a FreeIPA server.
-The Heat template uses an OS::Heat::SoftwareConfig encapsulating a bash script to prepare for, install, and configure FreeIPA.
-When the VM reaches the step of running `ipa-server-install`, it fails with:
+The Heat template uses an OS::Heat::SoftwareConfig encapsulating a bash script to install and configure FreeIPA.
+When the VM starts to run `ipa-server-install`, it fails with:

 ```
-2016-07-20T14:23:12Z WARNING Invalid IP address 192.0.2.19 for identity.warp.lab4.eng.bos.redhat.com: cannot use IANA reserved IP address
+WARNING Invalid IP address 192.0.2.19 for identity.warp.lab4.eng.bos.redhat.com: cannot use IANA reserved IP address
 ```

-It turns out that this is not a problem with my script, but rather a problem with the IP range that tripleo-quickstart uses by default for the undercloud.
+It turns out that this is not a problem with my script, but rather, a problem with the IP range that tripleo-quickstart defaults to for the undercloud.
 The block `192.0.2.0/24` has been assigned for use in documentation and example code only.
 See [here](https://tools.ietf.org/html/rfc5735) for more details.